 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made but the proxy card is signed, this proxy will be voted "FOR" all nominees for director and "FOR" proposal 2.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+If no direction is made but the proxy card is signed, this proxy will be voted "FOR" all nominees for director, "FOR" proposals 2 and 3 and "1 YEAR" on proposal 4.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or